core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * Manual configuration on each ingress MPL Forwarder.

 * MLDv2 protocol {{RFC3810}}, which works only in case all CoAP servers joining a CoAP group are in link-local communication range of an ingress MPL Forwarder.
-This is typically not the case on mesh networks.

 * Using 6LoWPAN Neighbor Discovery (ND) and Extended Address Registration Option (EARO) as described in {{-multicast-registration}}, in a network that supports 6LoWPAN-ND, RPL, and MPL.